About IT Audits

 People depend on Washington's state and local governments for many different services – such as public safety, tax collection, social services, and transportation systems.
 Governments depend on technology to provide these services.
 The security of these systems and related data are vital to public confidence, the continuity of government operations, and the safety and well-being of the state and its residents.
 Across the country and throughout the world, that technology is increasingly under attack, leaving people vulnerable.
 Those attacks add up, costing taxpayers money and eroding trust in institutions.

-Read this special report to learn our cybersecurity work in 2022.
+Read this special report to learn about our cybersecurity work in 2022.

 Read this report to learn about our cybersecurity work in 2020 and 2021.